dr-richard-barker/Space_Photography_Guide.io/README.md

 ---

+# Optimising Seedling Placement to Maximize Data Analysis Potential

 ![photography7.png](Figures/photography7.png)

-# Setting Up Your Photos to Maximize Analysis Potential

 It is critical to take photos which are clear both for human eyes and for computer interpretation.
 Taking photos can be simple, especially when using modern tools which allow for the automatic standardization of images, making your images comparable to the images of researchers around the globe.